Tutorial

 Multiple Pathway Support

-The interface supports handling complex syntheses through pathway switching functionality.
-You can easily navigate between different proposed routes, compare their efficiency metrics, and evaluate the synthetic complexity of each pathway.
-This allows you to systematically assess multiple synthetic strategies and select the most promising approach for your target molecule.
+The interface supports complex syntheses through pathway switching.
+You can compare alternative routes, inspect their metrics, and choose the most promising synthetic strategy for the target molecule.

 Troubleshooting and Best Practices